camiloaruiz/publictestrepo/README.md

 For more information about PLATO, please refer to our [paper](link), [5-minute video](link), [slides](link), or [poster](link)!

-## Code, Data, and the Graph
+## Under Construction
-We are preparing the final version of the code, data, and graph to release publicly.
+We are preparing the final version of the code, data, and graph to release at this repo!
 If you'd like to be notified when the final version is released, you can watch or star the repo.

 ## Contact
 Please contact Camilo Ruiz (caruiz@cs.stanford.edu) and Hongyu Ren (hyren@cs.stanford.edu) with any questions.